Charles Dickens: Journalism and writing

 Catherine Hogarth Dickens by Samuel Laurence (1838).
 She met the author in 1834, and they became engaged the following year before marrying in April 1836.

 In 1832, at the age of 20, Dickens was energetic and increasingly self-confident.
-He enjoyed mimicry and popular entertainment, lacked a clear, specific sense of what he wanted to become, and yet knew he wanted fame.
+He enjoyed mimicry and popular entertainment, lacked a sense of what he wanted to become, and yet knew he wanted fame.
 Drawn to the theatre—he became an early member of the Garrick Club—he landed an acting audition at Covent Garden, where the manager George Bartley and the actor Charles Kemble were to see him.
 Dickens prepared meticulously and decided to imitate the comedian Charles Mathews, but ultimately he missed the audition because of a cold.
 Before another opportunity arose, he had set out on his career as a writer.

 In 1833 Dickens submitted his first story, "A Dinner at Poplar Walk", to the London periodical Monthly Magazine.
 His uncle William Barrow offered him a job on The Mirror of Parliament and he worked in the House of Commons for the first time early in 1832.
-He rented rooms at Furnival's Inn and worked as a political journalist, reporting on Parliamentary debates, and he travelled across Britain to cover election campaigns for the Morning Chronicle.
+He rented rooms at 15 Buckingham Street and later at Furnival's Inn and worked as a political journalist, reporting on Parliamentary debates, and he travelled across Britain to cover election campaigns for the Morning Chronicle.